 6.4.4.
-Setting up the Equipment to Work with DynDNS
+Equipment Setting for Work with DynDNS

-After the previous steps are completed, you need to set up your camera according to your registration details at DynDNS service.
+Now you need to set your camera according to your registration details at the DynDNS service (see paragraphs 6.4.2, 6.4.3).

-The IP camera and a router (in case if you camera is connected to the Internet through a router) can both update the IP address at DynDNS server.
+The IP camera and a router (in case of your camera is connected to the Internet through a router) can both update the IP address at DynDNS server.

-To set up your camera to work with DynDNS service, please follow the steps below:
+To set your camera to work with DynDNS service, please follow the steps below: